seffparker/android-scripts/doc/basic-charging-control.md

 # basic-charging-control
 Limit charging current and level to increase the efficiency and lifespan of battery.

+The charging can be paused and resumed at specified battery temperatures.

 A notification will be shown with charging mode, charger current, charger voltage, battery voltage, battery temperature, and battery level%

 **Cyclecharge mode:** The charging current will be limited according to the charger voltage.
 The charging will be stopped at the given LEVEL_MAX, and charging will not be allowed until the battery drained to LEVEL_MIN